 ACMs take their name from their main symptom, which is a state of intense confusion that occurs suddenly and lasts longer than the headache.
 The average episode is approximately five hours.
 Generally speaking, an episode can be as short as 30 minutes or as long as 24 hours.

 During an ACM, you may experience symptoms that include:

 - disorientation, or a loss of a sense of place and time

 Episodes are often followed by a period of deep sleep and recovery.
 Afterward, you may not remember what occurred, although you’re alert as it’s happening.
 The symptoms fade after the episode.

 It isn’t clear what causes an ACM, and research about what might trigger this is ongoing.
 More ACM cases are being studied with neuroimaging.
-One possible cause is a bump on the head, which is reported in about 40 percent of ACMs.
+One possible cause is a bump on the head, which is reported in about of ACMs.
 Emotional stress and strenuous exercise have also been suggested as triggers.
 In contrast, triggers for other types of migraine have been well-documented.
 Common migraine triggers are: